-9.3.
-How VoltDB Manages Memory
+13.3.
+How the Database Manages Memory

 To manage memory effectively, VoltDB does not immediately release all unused memory.
 Allocating and deallocating small chunks of memory frequently can be expensive.
 Instead, VoltDB manages unused memory until larger chunks are available.
 Similarly, the Java runtime and the operating system perform their own memory pooling techniques.